Confederation period: Other issues

 John Adams, as ambassador to the Netherlands, managed to convince the small country to break its alliance with Britain, join the war alongside France, and provide funding and formal recognition to the United States in 1782.
 The Netherlands, along with France, became the major American ally in Europe.

 The Barbary pirates, who operated out of the North African states of Morocco, Algiers, Tunis, and Tripoli, posed a threat to shipping in the Mediterranean Sea during the late 18th century.
-The major European powers paid the Barbary pirates tribute to avoid their raids, but the U.S. was not willing to meet the terms sought by the pirates, in part due to the national government's lack of money.
+The major European powers paid the Barbary pirates tribute to avoid their raids, but the U.S. was not willing to meet the terms sought by the pirates, in part due to the central government's lack of money.
 As such, the pirates preyed on U.S. shipping during the 1780s.

 Creation of a new constitution

 Reform efforts

-The end of the war in 1783 temporarily ended any possibility of the states giving up power to a central government, but many in and out of Congress continued to favor a stronger national government.
-Soldiers and former soldiers formed a powerful bloc calling for a stronger national government, which they believed would have allowed for better war-time leadership.
-They were joined by merchants, who wanted a strong national government to provide order and sound economic policies, and many expansionists, who believed the national government could best protect American lands in the West.
+The end of the war in 1783 temporarily ended any possibility of the states giving up power to a central government, but some in and out of Congress continued to favor an stronger or more effective federal government.
+Soldiers and former soldiers formed a powerful bloc calling for a better federal government, which they believed would have allowed for better war-time leadership.
+They were joined by merchants, who wanted a strong federal government to provide order and sound economic policies, and many expansionists, who believed the central government could best protect American lands in the West.
 Additionally, John Jay, Henry Knox, and others called for an independent executive who could govern more decisively than a large, legislative body like Congress.
-Despite growing feelings of nationalism, particularly among younger Americans, the efforts of nationalists to grant Congress greater powers were defeated by those who preferred the continued supremacy of the states.
+Despite growing feelings of nationalism, particularly among younger Americans, the efforts of federalism to grant Congress greater powers were defeated by those who preferred the continued supremacy of the states.
 Most Americans saw the Revolutionary War as a struggle against a strong government, and few state leaders were willing to surrender their own state's sovereignty.
 In 1786, Charles Cotesworth Pinckney of South Carolina led the creation of a grand congressional committee to consider constitutional amendments.
 The committee proposed seven amendments, and its proposals would have granted the central government the power to regulate commerce and fine states that failed to supply adequate funding to Congress.
 Congress failed to act on these proposals, and reformers began to take action outside of Congress.